 - The mighty Tyrannosaurus watches over the diners at the T-Rex Grill

 There are also many other displays of regional fossils from Green River Formation fish to Oligocene mizards.
-Rock slabs showing intersting geological features also adorn the hallway walls.
+Rock slabs showing interesting geological features also adorn the hallway walls.
 All displays are free and open to the public during Western's operating hours.
 Donations welcome!